 An incentive stock option issued will not result in any taxable income to the optionee or deduction to Bancorp or subsidiaries at the time it is granted or exercised, provided that the option is exercised no later than three months after termination of employment for reasons other than death or disability (one year after termination of employment because of death or disability) and the stock is held for a period of at least two years after the date of grant and one year after date of exercise.
-However, any appreciation in share value from the date of grant to the date of exercise will be an item of tax preference at the time of exercise in determining liability for the alternative minimum tax.
-The subsequent sale of the stock will result in long-term capital gain to the optionee on the excess of the sale price over the exercise price.
+However, any appreciation in share value from the date of grant to the date of exercise will be an item of tax preference at the time of exercise in determining liability for the alternative minimum tax. subsequent sale of the stock will result in long-term capital gain to the optionee on the excess of the sale price over the exercise price.
 If, however, the optionee disposes of his or her shares within two years from the date of grant or one year from the date of exercise, the difference between the fair market value of the stock at the date of exercise and the cost of such stock will be taxed as ordinary income (and Bancorp will receive a corresponding deduction) in the year the shares are sold.
 Any additional gain will be taxed as a capital gain.
 The amount of ordinary income is limited to the excess of the selling price over the amount paid for the stock if the selling price is less than the fair market value of the stock at the date of exercise.
 If the shares are disposed of at a loss (sale price is less than amount paid for the stock), the loss will be a capital loss.

-Recipients of nonqualified options will not be deemed to have received any taxable income as a result of the granting of options.
+Recipients of nonqualified options will not be deemed to have received any income for federal income tax purposes as a result of the granting of options.
 Taxable income will be realized at ordinary rates by the optionee upon the exercise of such an option in the amount that the fair market value of the shares acquired at the time of exercise exceeds the option price, and Bancorp will be entitled to a deduction for income tax purposes in an equivalent amount at that time.
-The subsequent sale of shares received on exercise will be taxed as a capital gain or loss.